boite/hl7-bridge/test/README.md

     [HTTP] Listening on 127.0.0.1:8910

-Start the bridge with the test config (and DEBUG):-
+Start the bridge with the `http` transport and using the test config (and DEBUG):-

-    $ php bin/bridge -vvv -c test/config.yml &
+    $ php bin/bridge -vvv -c test/config.yml -t http &
     [BRIDGE] Listening on 127.0.0.1:2575